 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - a loss or change to your sense of smell or taste – this means you have noticed you cannot smell or taste anything, or things smell or taste different to normal

 You must stay at home.
 You should arrange a coronavirus test and read the official NHS guidance on staying at home here.
-Below is a useful guide to how long you should remain in isolation when you, or someone in your house, starts showing symptoms:
+You can find full guidance on when to self isolate and how long to stay at home here.

 At Risk/"shielding" Patients